syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/Dealing-with-docking-child.md

 # Dealing with docking child

-This section explains about resizing of child windows, dock ability and tooltip functionalities in DockingManager control.
-And also explains hiding the particular caption button, context menu of docking child window.
+This section explains about resizing and positioning of child windows in DockingManager.
+And also explains customizing the visibility of caption button and context menu of docking child windows.

 ## Docked Children